 With your own domain, you can build resiliency for your email address as well.
 Learn how to set up your custom domain with your email provider.
 If you need to switch providers in the future, your email address ports to the new service with you.
 Here are a few quick links for providers I’d recommend:

-- ProtonMail: How to connect a custom domain?
+- ProtonMail: How to use a custom domain with Proton Mail

 - Tutanota: Adding of custom email domains

 - Fastmail: Custom Domains with Fastmail

 I hope you’ve found this article useful on your path to building digital resiliency.
 If you’re interested in more privacy topics, you might like to learn about great apps for outsourcing security.